-9. COMPLIANCE STATEMENTS (PAGE 7.1-7.3)
+9. COMPLIANCE STATEMENTS (PAGE 7.1-7.2) Human Subjects

-Human Subjects

 Selection of study population: When conducting research on humans, provide the rationale for selecting your target population.
-Include the involvement of children, minorities, and especially vulnerable populations such as neonates, pregnant women, prisoners, institutionalized individuals, or others who may be considered vulnerable populations.
-The institution is required to ensure IRB approval is obtained for the grant to start, and the approval documentation is uploaded into proposalCENTRAL within 3 months of grant activation.
+Include the involvement of children, minorities, and especially vulnerable populations such as neonates, pregnant women, prisoners, institutionalized individuals, or others who may be considered vulnerable populations or others who may be considered vulnerable populations.
+The institution is required to ensure IRB approval is obtained for the grant to start, and the approval documentation is uploaded into proposalCentral within 3 months of grant activation.